AsmaaShehataa/AsmaaShehata-Jr-Software-Engineer/README.md

 in architecting efficient and robust backend components for web applications.
-Proficient in diverse technologies, with notable experience in developing JavaScript algorithms for web scraping from the Star Wars API, Implementing Python algorithms for object-relational mapping and building JavaScript applications such as a to-do list and a queuing system using Redis.
+Proficient in diverse technologies, with notable experience in developing JavaScript algorithms for web scraping from the Star Wars API, Implementing Python algorithms for object-relational mapping and building JavaScript applications

-I am a Highly skilled and motivated software engineer with 4 years of experience in designing and developing scalable software applications.
-Proficient in multiple programming languages and frameworks, with a strong focus on building efficient and user-friendly solutions.
  I'm Dedicated to staying updated with emerging technologies and best practices in software development.</p>

 <h1 align="center"> WELCOME TO MY WORLD! <img src="https://raw.githubusercontent.com/ABSphreak/ABSphreak/master/gifs/Hi.gif" width="30px"> </h1>